 New York, NY

-The new Asia de Cuba restaurant inspiration from a classic fixture of the New York dining scene, blending subtle references to ’90s postmodernism and Cuban Art Deco.
-The material palette hints at old Havana with its soft pastel hues, yet remains sleekly modern in its use of marble, satin mirrors, and dark woods.
+The new Asia de Cuba restaurant takes inspiration from a classic fixture of the New York dining scene, blending subtle references to ’90s postmodernism and Cuban art deco.
+The material palette hints at old Havana with its soft pastel hues, yet remains sleekly modern in its use of marble, satin mirrors, and dark wood.

-Guests enter the restaurant through a narrow hallway, passing the dynamism of an open kitchen, and emerge onto a romantically lit dining room.
-The atmosphere is intimate yet lively; small booths and tables encourage close conversation, while the open layout of the dining room allows unobstructed views across the restaurant.
+Guests enter the restaurant through a narrow hallway, passing the dynamism of an open kitchen and emerging into the romantically lit dining room.
+The atmosphere is intimate yet lively; small booths and tables facilitate closeness and conversation, while the open layout of the dining room allows unobstructed views across the restaurant.